fdefelici/unreal-fboid-plugin/README.md

 * Integrated with Unreal physics system
 * Flock simulation run on GPU using Compute Shaders

+# Project Structure
+The plugin project is organized with the following modules:
+* BoidCore: contains the domain and core logic
+* BoidCoreGPU: contains the extension for the BoidCore related to GPU and Compute Shader implementation
+* BoidEditor: contains just In-Editor features such as Asset Factory, Sensor Visualizer, and others that will not be needed at runtime.

 # IDE
 * Unreal Engine: 4.27